 I don’t care enough about sweets to use artificial sweeteners or natural based ones like Splenda but if you have dietary restrictions that require this you can certainly use them.

 Here is what you will need for a set up similar to ours.
 This is just what I found.
-Sometimes brew supply stores and others have package deals and specials but Amazon seems to have some pretty good prices on individual components.
+Sometimes brew supply stores and others have package deals and some pretty good prices on individual components.

 If you don’t want to put your own system together with individual parts then you can buy a kegging system that has everything you need to get started except for having the CO2 tank filled.
 I list individual components because sometimes you can find a deal here and there and put a system together cheaper or at least buy parts as you can afford them.